luisdos/figures/README.md

-Figures app.
+# Figures app.

-English:
+### English:

 This is a figures administrator where you can add a Square, Circle or Triangle figure to a list of figures.
 When you add your first figure, you are given the option to add a new figure to the top (head) or to the end (tail) of the list.
-We use a Doubly linked list to achieve this and to add complexity to this app.
+It's used a Doubly linked list to achieve this and to add complexity to this app.

+The app saves your figure list automatically in the browser storage (localStorage) so you can acces your list even if you close the browser.

+### Español:

+Este es un administrador de figuras en donde puedes agregar Cuadrados, Circulos o Triangulos a una lista.
+Cuando agregas la primer figura, tendras la opcion para agregar una nueva figura al inicio (cabeza) o al final (cola) de la lista.
+Sse utiliza una Lista Doblemente Ligada para lograr esta funcionalidad y agregar complejidad a la app.

+La app guarda la lista de figuras automaticamente en el almacenamiento del navegador (localStorage) asi podras acceder a tu lista incluso si cierras el navegador.

 You can se a [preview here](https://figures-pi.vercel.app/) deployed on Vercel.